 Let them arrest me, says Kamal Haasan over Godse remark

-Chennai, May 17: Speaking on his Nathuram Godse remark, who assassinated Mahatma Gandhi in 1947, Makkal Needhi Maiam (MNM) chief Kamal Haasan on Friday said that he is not afraid of being arrested.
+Chennai, May 17: A day after actor-turned politicianMakkal Needhi Maiam (MNM) chief Kamal Haasan was attacked with stones for saying that Independent India's first terrorist was a Hindu, the MNM chief has issued a statement of clarification.

+Haasan, who made the remark in an apparent reference to Mahatma Gandhi's assassin Nathuram Godse in Aravakurichi on Sunday, said, "History shows there are extremists in all religions, my speech that day was about peace and harmony and I will not indulge in mudslinging."

-Haasan said,"I am not afraid of being arrested.
+Speaking on his Nathuram Godse remark, who assassinated Mahatma Gandhi in 1947, Haasan said,"I am not afraid of being arrested.
 Let them arrest me.
 If they do that, it will only create more problem.
 It's not my warning but only an advice."

 He also said that he is not threatened but "feels the quality of politics is going down".